infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 ## Dealing with allegations of abuse
 ### Acknowledgement
+- In dealing with children who are victims of violence[^8], it is recommended that the safety/risk assessment in relation to victims' known and likely activities, the potential for bullying and abuse within and outside of the Home and where applicable the impact of emergency admissions on the victims shall also be carried out, recorded in writing and regularly reviewed by the organization running the Home in consultation with subject matter experts.
 - Acknowledge that the child is being courageous in sharing a difficult experience or information
 - Take abuse between children seriously as well and teach them alternate ways to solve problems.
 - Validate that their decision to trust and share with you was a good, safe and responsible one